whatwg/sg/Workstream Policy.md

 The contents of the license file must start with:
 > Copyright © WHATWG (Apple, Google, Mozilla, Microsoft).
-> This work is licensed under a Creative Commons Attribution 4.0 International License:
+> This work is licensed under a Creative Commons Attribution 4.0 International License.
+> Alternatively, this work is licensed under a BSD 3-Clause License for incorporation into software.

-This copyright notice must be followed by the full text of the Creative Commons Attribution 4.0 International License in plaintext.
+This copyright notice must be followed by the full text of the Creative Commons Attribution 4.0 International License and the BSD 3-Clause License in plaintext.

 The SG repository has an example of how to do this correctly in its [LICENSE file](./LICENSE).